COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Incidence and clinical presentation

-Angiosarcomas are extremely rare in children and it is unclear if the pathophysiology of this tumor is different in the pediatric population.
+Angiosarcomas are extremely rare in children.
+It is unclear if the pathophysiology of angiosarcomas in children differs from that of angiosarcomas in adults.
 Cases have been reported in neonates and toddlers, with presentation of multiple cutaneous lesions and liver lesions, some of which are GLUT1 positive.[18,19,20,21] Most angiosarcomas involve the skin and superficial soft tissue, although the liver, spleen, and lung can be affected; bone is rarely affected.